bahrus/be-linked/README.md

 '></paul-mccartney>
 ```

-Options:  as number, as date, as object, as string, as reg exp, as url
+Options:  as number, as date, as object, as string, as reg exp, as url.

 #### Mapping